 - Ground transportation via 14 seater mini bus.

 - All activities listed in the itinerary including 2-hours kayaking, glacier walk, guided hikes, Blue Lagoon fee for 2 hours, zodiak boat trip

-- Meals from dinner on day 1 to breakfast on day 7.
-Meals are prepared by your guide with help from the participants.
+- Most meals (Breakfast on day 2 to lunch on day 6, & breakfast on day 7.)
+During camping, meals are prepared by your guide with help from the participants.
 Lunch is packed lunch made in the morning by the students.